 Consumers have different financial options to select from when deciding to go solar.
 In general, a purchased solar system can be installed at a lower total cost than system installed using a solar loan, lease, or power purchase agreement (PPA).

 If you prefer to buy your solar energy system, solar loans can lower the up-front costs of the system.
 In most cases, monthly loan payments are smaller than a typical energy bill, which will help you save money from the start.
 Solar loans function the same way as home improvement loans, and some jurisdictions will offer subsidized solar energy loans with below-market interest rates, making solar even more affordable.
 New homeowners can add solar as part of their mortgage with loans available through the Federal Housing Administration and Fannie Mae, which allow borrowers to include financing for home improvements in the home’s purchase price.
-Buying a solar energy system makes you eligible for the Solar Investment Tax Credit, or ITC, which is a 30 percent federal tax credit on your system that is available through 2022.
+Buying a solar energy system makes you eligible for the Solar Investment Tax Credit, or ITC.
+In December 2020, Congress passed an extension of the ITC, which provides a 26% tax credit for systems installed in 2020-2022, and 22% for systems installed in 2023.
+The tax credit expires starting in 2024 unless Congress renews it.
 Learn more about the ITC.